hectorplinio/katas/README.md

 This exercise flattens an array of arrays of numbers into a single array of numbers.

 For more details, please refer to the [README](src/flattenArray/README.md) inside the `src/flattenArray` directory.

+### Kata 6: filterEvenNumberInArray

+This exercise filters the even numbers from an array and returns a new array containing only the even numbers.

+For more details, please refer to the [README](src/filterEvenNumberInArray/README.md) inside the `src/filterEvenNumberInArray` directory.

 ## Development